VICS-CORE/stats/docs/_posts/2020-04-30-has-india-peaked-yet.md

 ### Results

 Last Updated: May 5, 2020.
 We plan to update these results every few days.
-So please checkback for any changes.
+So please check back for any changes.

 ![India][in_chart]